 But when I arrived in Aruba it turned out that there are not scores of flamingos roaming around all over the beaches, they are in just one spot – a private island owned by a hotel.

-Renaissance Island is a private island connected to the Renaissance Hotel, which is located in the main shopping area of Aruba.
+Renaissance Island, where Flamingo Beach is located, is a private island connected to the Renaissance Aruba Resort and Casino, which is located in the main shopping area of Aruba.
 It’s somewhat close to the cruise port and the airport in Oranjestad.

-In order to access the island you have two options: You can stay at the Renaissance Hotel since it’s included as a hotel perk, or you can pay a $99 fee for access to the island for the day.
+In order to access the island you have two options: You can stay at the Renaissance Hotel since it’s included as a hotel perk, or you can pay a $125 fee for access to the island for the day.
 It includes the boat transfer, lunch on the island, and a drink.
+You can book a spot ahead of time here.

 There is, however, a caveat.
 The hotel sells a maximum of 30 passes to the island per day to non-guests, so it is possible that you could arrive at the hotel and find that they are sold out.

-That said, the hotel can cost as low as $150 per night and it has a pretty awesome pool as well, so I would suggest staying there for a night if seeing the flamingos is really high on your list of must-dos in Aruba.
+That said, the hotel can cost as low as $150 per night and it has a lovely pool as well, so I would suggest staying there for a night if seeing the flamingos is really high on your list of must-dos in Aruba.

 You can also call the hotel ahead of time to make sure they still have passes before you head over.
 If they turn you down at the lobby, remind them that you called ahead, and they still may sell you a ticket – it worked for a couple of friends of mine.

-The island itself is absolutely stunning.
-You access it from a tiny little porch area next to the Starbucks on the floor below the lobby in the Renaissance Hotel.
-The speed boat runs every 10 to 15 minutes and, reminiscent of Las Vegas, takes you under The lobby of the hotel before heading right out into the ocean.
+The island itself is stunning.
+You access it from a tiny little porch area next to the Starbucks on the floor below the lobby in the Renaissance Aruba Resort and Casino.
+The speed boat runs every 10 to 15 minutes and, reminiscent of Las Vegas, takes you under the lobby of the hotel before heading right out into the ocean.

 After about 15 minutes you arrive at the island which has been carefully crafted into a dreamy Caribbean getaway with hammocks, swaying palm trees, and of course, a little group of flamingos.